-The Company also amends the formal hedge documentation by the end of the reporting period during which a change required by interest rate benchmark reform is made to the hedged risk, hedged item or hedging instrument.
+The Company also amended the formal hedge documentation by the end of the reporting period during which a change required by interest rate benchmark reform is made to the hedged risk, hedged item or hedging instrument.
 These amendments in the formal hedge documentation do not constitute the discontinuation of the hedging relationship or the designation of a new hedging relationship.

-If changes are made in addition to those changes required by interest rate benchmark reform described above, then the Company first considers whether those additional changes result in the discontinuation of the hedge accounting relationship.
-If the additional changes do not result in discontinuation of the hedge accounting relationship, then the Company amends the formal hedge documentation for changes required by interest rate benchmark reform as mentioned above.
+If changes were made in addition to those changes required by interest rate benchmark reform described above, then the Company first considered whether those additional changes result in the discontinuation of the hedge accounting relationship.
+If the additional changes did not result in discontinuation of the hedge accounting relationship, then the Company amended the formal hedge documentation for changes required by interest rate benchmark reform as mentioned above.

-When the interest rate benchmark on which the hedged future cash flows had been based is changed as required by interest rate benchmark reform, for the purpose of determining whether the hedged future cash flows are expected to occur, the Company deems that the hedging reserve recognised in OCI for that hedging relationship is based on the alternative benchmark rate on which the hedged future cash flows will be based.
+When the interest rate benchmark on which the hedged future cash flows had been based was changed as required by interest rate benchmark reform, for the purpose of determining whether the hedged future cash flows are expected to occur, the Company deemed that the hedging reserve recognised in other comprehensive income ('OCI') for that hedging relationship is based on the alternative benchmark rate on which the hedged future cash flows will be based.